vmapps/dashcards/README.md

   -t <dirname>   templates directory name (defaut: templates) -o <filename>  output file name
 ```
+## Templates
+HTML code to be rendered with plugins is located in `templates` directory.
+Option `-t` can be used to specify another directory.
+Two optional files could exist in the templates directory:
+- `_header.html` content will be pushed at beginning of the HTML output code
+- `_footer_.html` content will be pushed at end of the HTML output code

 ## Plugins
 #### Structure
 Plugins should respect following rules: